Kimberly Wyatt

-Kimberly Kaye Wyatt (born February 4, 1982) is an American singer, dancer, actress, and television personality.
-She was a member of the girl group and dance ensemble the Pussycat Dolls (2003–2010, 2019–2021) and the pop duo Her Majesty & the Wolves (2010–2014).
+Kimberly Kaye Wyatt (born February 4, 1982) is a British-American singer, dancer, actress, and television personality.
+She is a member of the girl group and dance ensemble the Pussycat Dolls; and was half of pop duo Her Majesty & the Wolves (2010–2014).
 Her acting roles include Siyotanka in the American comedy series Poor Paul (2009–2011) and Sasha in the British musical drama series Almost Never (2019–2021).

-Wyatt has served as a judge on various television dance competition shows, including Got to Dance (2009–2014), Live to Dance (2011), Got to Dance Poland (2013), and Taking The Next Step (2016–2018).
-She has also appeared as a contestant on British reality television shows, including The Jump (2014), Celebrity MasterChef (2015), and Dancing on Ice (2022).
+Wyatt has served as a judge on television dance competition shows including Got to Dance (2009–2014), Live to Dance (2011), Got to Dance Poland (2013), and Taking The Next Step (2016–2018).
+She has appeared as a contestant on British reality television shows, including The Jump (2014), Celebrity MasterChef (2015), and Dancing on Ice (2022).

 Early life

-Wyatt was born in Warrensburg, Missouri, between Kansas City and the Ozark Mountains.
-She began dancing at the age of seven.
-At the age of 14, she earned a scholarship to study in New York's Joffrey Ballet and the Broadway Dance Center.
-At the age of seventeen, she graduated from high school and flew to Las Vegas to audition for cruise ship and casino shows.
+Wyatt was born in Warrensburg, Missouri and began dancing at the age of seven.
+At age 14, she earned a scholarship to study in New York's Joffrey Ballet and the Broadway Dance Center.
+She graduated high school at age seventeen and flew to Las Vegas to audition for cruise ship and casino shows.
 She worked in a revue on Royal Caribbean's Explorer of the Seas for two years.
-In 2001, Wyatt moved to Los Angeles despite getting an offer from Hubbard St. Dance Co.
+Wyatt moved to Los Angeles seeking auditions in film and television while working in a Pizza Hut restaurant and as a telemarketer.